inimazade/VO-Rate-Calculator-WIP/README.md

-Version 0.1.0
+Version 1.2.0

+Just download the VO Rate Calculator.xlsm file to use the tool.
+You will need to have the microsoft office sweet installed to be able to run this tool.

 This excel file allows the user to upload a Voice Over script and parse the script to determine the user's potential pay based on the rate and character they set.

 The macro is currently a work in progress and only allows for specific rate calculations based of a specifically formatted script saved as a Word Document.

-The macro is being expanded to accept more script formats, versatile rates, more file types beyond Word, and the ability to see more than one character's pay for director's.
+The macro is being expanded to accept more script formats and more file types beyond Word.
+As well as achieving a more user friendly experience.
 Updates will come.

-(VORateCalcModule1.bas is not required for download.
-It is there so y'all can verify my code (and witness my terrible coding skills) before installing the macro enabled workbook.
-Should you not trust the .xlsm file, the code can be copied and pasted into an Excel VBA Module that you create.)
+(Files which end in .frm, .frx, or .bas are not required for download.
+You only need to download the .xlsm file to use the tool.
+The other files are there so y'all can verify my code (and witness my terrible coding skills).